 11 years ago, I learned the best idea about parenting before I even had kids.

-I used to work for Bose, the company that makes amazing stereos and headphones.
+Before I was writing books about enjoying your career like Do Over, I used to work for Bose.
+They are a company in Massachusetts that makes amazing stereos and headphones.

 One of the markets we would try to sell to is college graduates.
 We wanted the 23-year old who got their first real check to buy one of our stereos but we had a problem.

 Sony started talking to that 23-year old when they were 6.

 Sony sold them a pink stereo in the first grade.

 Sony sold them a Playstation 3 at age 13.

 So by the time we showed up at 23 to sell them a stereo there was a sense of “Who are you?
 I’ve never met you before.”

 Sony essentially had a 17-year head start on us.
 If someone took karate for 17 years before you did, they are going to crush you.

 The problem with this principle is that a lot of times we parents give pop culture a huge head start with our kids.